Reconstruction of the Dipole Amplitude in the Dipole Picture as a mathematical Inverse Problem: Numerical reconstruction and results

 An essential part of the regularization and reconstruction process is to quantify the viability and accuracy of each candidate solution in the space of all feasible dipole amplitudes.
 This is done with an error function, which is then minimized analogously to a standard fitting process, and which can for example give a larger error to a candidate solution that has unphysical properties.
 For the ''noiseless`` data reconstruction we use the error function defined as:

-which seeks to minimize the relative error of the reconstruction $\mathbf{n}$ to each data point.
-We treat the regularization parameter $\lambda$ as a nuisance parameter defined on the interval $\lambda \in \{ 5 \cdot 10^{-4}, 9.5 \cdot 10^{-2}\}$.
+which seeks to minimize the relative error of the reconstruction $\mathbf{n}$ to each data point, and the second term with $\varepsilon_{-} = 10^{-3}$ penalizes reconstructions with non-positive minima.
+We treat the regularization parameter $\lambda$ as a nuisance parameter defined on the interval $\lambda \in [ 5 \cdot 10^{-4}, 9.5 \cdot 10^{-2}]$.
 The second variant of the regularization constructed for application to real data uses an error function based on the $\chi^2$ test, which assumes that the measurement has statistical uncertainty:

-This error function is used to find the $\lambda$ and the corresponding reconstruction $\mathbf{n}$, whose agreement with the noisy data is closest to $\frac{\chi^2}{N-1}=1$.
-The behavior of these noisy reconstructions are quantified in the rest of this article by showing a random representative of a reconstruction to a dataset with random noise, and the point-wise mean of all the reconstructions performed to sets of randomly sampled data sets.